alejolp/grounded/README.md

 Grounded
 ========

 A small platform game, by Alejandro Santos, ale@ralo.com.ar.
+This project got featured on [Reddit Programming](http://www.reddit.com/r/programming/comments/1usjl5/because_reinventing_the_wheel_several_times_is/), thanks for all the comments!!

 Because reinventing the wheel several times is the best way to learn about wheels.